 Pre Class Video

 Papers: Test what you have on hand.
 Before starting class, I recommend trying out your papers and pens and see which feels “good” to your hand.
-The Copic sketchbook I am using has a slightly “slicker” surface than the paper I use for coloring most of the time – it’s not slick like a glossy paper, but it is smooth enough for the pen to glide easily across the page.
-(Note that I saw somewhere that these sketchbooks may be discontinued – not sure, but just saying.)
-It’s about the “slickness” of color copier paper – and it can make sketching a little easier.
+The Copic sketchbook I am using, which seems to have since gone out of production, has a slightly “slicker” surface than the paper I use for coloring most of the time – it’s not slick like a glossy paper, but it is smooth enough for the pen to glide easily across the page.
+It’s about the “slickness” of color copier paper but a little thicker – and it can make sketching a little easier.
 So try what you have – and see what feels best to you.

 Pens: These as well can be ones you may already have.
 For some lessons in class I’ll use Copic Multiliners – they have nice sets of both refillable (SP) and disposable with different sized nibs.
 They both draw the same way – the SP has nibs that are replaceable and they can be refilled, and the disposable cannot.
 (But the disposable kind still last a LONG time.)
 I also have used Flair pens, and fine line Sharpie pens – some will go through the back on some papers, so test out your pen and paper combos so you don’t get surprised with marks on your table!

 Erasers: My favorite eraser for almost all papers is the Prismacolor Kneaded Eraser – I’ve had mine since college, and other than losing it from time to time, it’s been by my side all these decades.
 Just pull and stretch it and it’s ‘self cleaning’ so it lasts for ages.
 But you can also use whatever eraser will work with your paper.
 When testing, make sure you erase pencil lines that are written over by your pen – just to be sure nothing crazy happens that you don’t expect.